correctness-workshop/2018/index.md

 #### Programing Models and Runtime Systems Correctness
 * Correctness in emerging HPC programing models
-* Analysis of error propagation and error handling in HPC runtime systems and libraries
+* Analysis of software error propagation and error handling in HPC runtime systems and libraries
 * Metrics to measure the degree of correctness of HPC software
 * Specifications to check the correctness of runtime systems